jomarcardoso/markdown-evolution-proposals/README.md

 ## Patch

+The patch improvement is a way to put information that will not break or look weird.
 The information can be placed by one of those techinices.

 ### Put markdown information at hidden places.